 (1) This Article shall provide

-coverage for the policies and contracts specified in paragraph (2) of this
+coverage for the policies and contracts specified in subsection (2) of this

 (a) to persons who, regardless of where they reside

-(except for non-resident certificate holders under group policies or contracts), are the beneficiaries, assignees or payees of the persons covered under subparagraph (1)(b), and
+(except for non-resident certificate holders under group policies or contracts), are the beneficiaries, assignees or payees, including health care providers rendering services covered under a health insurance policy or certificate, of the persons covered under paragraph (b) of this subsection, and

 (b) to persons who are owners of or certificate

-holders under the policies or contracts (other than unallocated annuity contracts and structured settlement annuities) and in each case who:
+holders or enrollees under the policies or contracts (other than unallocated annuity contracts and structured settlement annuities) and in each case who: